-- (a) Whether the vendor possesses exclusive or predominant capabilities or the item or service contains features providing a superior utility not obtainable from similar vendors; - (b) Whether the product or service is unique and available from only one source; - (c) Whether the program requirements can be modified so that competitively procured goods or services may be used; - (d) Whether items must be interchangeable or compatible with in-place items; - (e) Whether or not it is in the State's best interests to conduct a pilot program for a defined period of time; or - (f) Whether the economics, technical aspects, or other facts and circumstances of the procurement in question make the use of a sole source procurement method a more prudent choice than a competitive procurement method. - (7) Proprietary Procurement.
-Proprietary procurements may be made for a service or a product that is manufactured and marketed by a person or persons having the exclusive right to provide the service or manufacture or sell the product in which resellers are granted the right to sell.
+- 1. Whether the vendor possesses exclusive or predominant capabilities or the item or service contains features providing a superior utility not obtainable from similar vendors; - 2.
+Whether the product or service is unique and available from only one source; - 3.
+Whether the program requirements can be modified so that competitively procured goods or services may be used; - 4.
+Whether items must be interchangeable or compatible with in-place items; - 5.
+Whether or not it is in the State's best interests to conduct a pilot program for a defined period of time; or - 6.
+Whether the economics, technical aspects, or other facts and circumstances of the procurement in question make the use of a sole source procurement method a more prudent choice than a competitive procurement method. - (7) Proprietary Procurement.
+Proprietary Procurement. - (a) Proprietary procurements may be made for a service or a product that is manufactured and marketed by a person or persons having the exclusive right to provide the service or manufacture or sell the product in which resellers are granted the right to sell.
 The State Agency shall provide justification to the Central Procurement Office in accordance with Central Procurement Office Policy.
 All proprietary procurements, regardless of the dollar amount require the Chief Procurement Officer's prior approval.
 All proprietary procurements shall be executed using procurement methods consistent with these Rules and Central Procurement Office Policy.
-Reporting of sole source procurements shall be provided to the Comptroller of the Treasury in such form and time period as prescribed in Central Procurement Policy. - (8) Competitive Negotiation.
-A contract may be procured by competitive negotiation.
+Reporting of proprietary procurements shall be provided to the Comptroller of the Treasury in such form and time period as prescribed in Central Procurement Policy. - (8) Competitive Negotiation. - (a) A contract may be procured by competitive negotiation when the needed goods or services cannot be procured by competitive sealed bid.
 All negotiations and communications shall be conducted in accordance with these Rules and Central Procurement Office Policy.
 The Chief Procurement Officer and the Comptroller of the Treasury shall approve the use of competitive negotiation as a method of procurement.
-Once the negotiations have been concluded, a recommendation shall be made by the negotiating team to the Chief Procurement Officer prior and the Comptroller of the Treasury prior to entering into a contract. - (9) Direct Negotiation General Services Administration.
-When a vendor maintains a General Services Administration agreement with the United States of America, or any agency thereof, the Chief Procurement Officer may directly negotiate with that vendor. - (10) Utility Contracts.
-The Central Procurement Office shall purchase or contract for all telephone, telegraph, electric light, gas, power, postal, or other services for which a rate has been established by a public authority.
+Once the negotiations have been concluded, a recommendation shall be made by the negotiating team to the Chief Procurement Officer and the Comptroller of the Treasury prior to entering into a contract. - (9) Direct Negotiation-General Services Administration. - (a) When a vendor maintains a General Services Administration agreement with the United States of America, or any agency thereof, the Chief Procurement Officer may directly negotiate with that vendor.
+The price shall not be higher than that contained in the contract between the General Services Administration and the vendor affected. - (10) Utility Contracts. - (a) The Central Procurement Office shall purchase or contract for all telephone, telegraph, electric light, gas, power, postal, or other services for which a rate has been established by a public authority.
 All such contracts shall be procured in such a manner as the Chief Procurement Officer deems to be in the best interests of the State of Tennessee.
 Each such purchase or contract shall be made on a competitive basis, where practicable, in accordance with these Rules and Central Procurement Office Policy.
 If the Chief Procurement Officer determines that such procurement is only available from a single source or is proprietary, the use of a sole source or proprietary method of procurement may be utilized.